Staff Education and Development Certificate Programs

 - Required courses:

-- Request your certificate: After completing the required coursework, request your certificate by sending a list of the courses you have taken (with dates of completion) to Staff Education and Development at Mail Code 0922 or via e-mail.
+Request your certificate: After completing the required coursework, request your certificate by sending a list of the courses you have taken (with dates of completion) to Staff Education & Development, Mail Code 0922 or via e-mail.
 A copy may be placed in your employee file as a permanent record of your attendance in staff development activities.
-You can review your training history at Enrollment Central or Blink MyTraining.
+You can review your training history at UC Learning Center or Blink MyTraining.

 - Note: The certificate indicates that you have completed the program, and it may be useful documentation when you are applying for a job.
 As in all cases, decisions about reclassification and hiring are at the discretion of the appropriate authorities according to university policies and practices.